peterxdang/Redux-Feedback-Loop/README.md

 # redux-feedback-loop
 ​
-One Paragraph of project description goes here.
-Link to the live version of the app if it's hosted on Heroku.

--the purpose of this project is to create an application that allow users to complete a survey.
-In this survey, Users are able to fill one survey question for each page.
-The Next button will lead users to five other pages, allowing the user to review the information in the end, and submitting it.
-The information will be stored in a database.
+the purpose of this project is to create an application that allow users to provide feedback.
+In this app, users are able to fill one survey question for each page.
+The Next button will lead users to five pages, and a page that allows them to review their before submitting it.
+All information from the user will be stored in a database.
 ​
 ## Built With
 ​-node.js/angular.js
 -react/redux
--jquery/postgresSql
+-jquery/Sql/postgreSql
 -css/html
 -axios